sharemind-sdk/auction-demo/README.md

 stakeholder to also host a Redis server.

 The data model is very simple, there are two variables named "a" and "b" in the key-value database.
-The first holds the bid for Alice and the second, "b" holds the amount for Bob.
+The first holds the bid for Alice and the second, "b", holds the amount for Bob.

 [Sharemind MPC overview]: https://sharemind.cyber.ee/sharemind-mpc/multi-party-computation/